 You will agree that an operating system’s primary function is to provide a safe execution environment where different applications can run, safely.
 This necessitates the requirement of a basic framework for uniform program execution to use the hardware and access system resources in a secure manner.
-The kernel provides this basic service in all but the most simplistic operating systems.
+The Windows Kernel provides this basic service in all but the most simplistic operating systems.
 To enable these fundamental capabilities for the operating system, several portions of the OS initialize and run at system boot time.

 In addition to this, there are other features that are capable of offering initial protection.
 These include:

 - Windows Defender – It offers a comprehensive protection for your system, files, and online activities from malware and other threats.
 The tool makes use of signatures for detecting and quarantining apps, known to be malicious in nature.

 - SmartScreen Filter – It always issues warning to users before enabling them to run an untrustworthy app.
 Here, it is important to bear in mind that these features are capable of offering protection only after Windows 10 starts.
 Most modern malware—and bootkits in particular, can run even before Windows starts, thereby lying hidden and bypassing operating system security, completely.

 Fortunately, Windows 10 provides protection even during startup.
 How?
 Well, for this, we first need to understand what Rootkits are and how they work.
 Thereafter, we can delve deeper into the subject and find how Windows 10 protection system works.

 Rootkits are a set of tools used for hacking a device by a cracker.
 The cracker tries installing a rootkit on a computer, first by obtaining user-level access, either by exploiting a known vulnerability or cracking a password and then retrieving the required information.
 It conceals the fact that an operating system has been compromised by replacing vital executables.

 Different types of rootkits run during different phases of the startup process.
 These include,